openai/openai-python/README.md

 ## Example code

-Examples of how to use [embeddings](https://github.com/openai/openai-python/tree/main/examples/embeddings), [fine tuning](https://github.com/openai/openai-python/tree/main/examples/finetuning), [semantic search](https://github.com/openai/openai-python/tree/main/examples/semanticsearch), and [codex](https://github.com/openai/openai-python/tree/main/examples/codex) can be found in the [examples folder](https://github.com/openai/openai-python/tree/main/examples).
+Examples of how to use this Python library to accomplish various tasks can be found in the [OpenAI Cookbook](https://github.com/openai/openai-cookbook/).
+It contains code examples for:

+* Classification using fine-tuning
+* Clustering
+* Code search
+* Customizing embeddings
+* Question answering from a corpus of documents
+* Recommendations
+* Visualization of embeddings
+* And more

+Prior to July 2022, this OpenAI Python library hosted code examples in its examples folder, but since then all examples have been migrated to the [OpenAI Cookbook](https://github.com/openai/openai-cookbook/).

 ### Embeddings